zivl/react-workshop/handout/immutablejs-overview.md

 ### Persistent Data Structures

-Persistent data structures provides operators which allow users to perform certain manipulation to the data without changing the original.
+Persistent data structures provides operators/methods which allow users to perform certain manipulation to the data without changing the original.
 Such data structure is effectively **immutable**.

-From our previous example we saw that an `Array` is immutable, and pushing an element onto it would return a new array `[1, 2, 3, 4]` i.e. `arr.push(4)` would return `[1, 2, 3, 4]`.
+From our previous example we saw that an `Array` is immutable, and pushing an element onto it would replace the original with the new array `[1, 2, 3, 4]`.
+The `push` method returns the element that was pushed and not the mutated array.

 Ideally we want some **immutable** array data structure which would look something like this:
 ```javascript